KeppySoftware/KMC/README.md

 Portuguese | No translator available
 Russian | No translator available
 Spanish | On its way

+Do you want your native language to be integrated into Keppy's MIDI Converter? <br>
+Download the [following file] (https://github.com/KaleidonKep99/Keppys-MIDI-Converter/raw/master/KeppyMIDIConverter/Languages/base%20-%20ren.LANG.resx) and start editing it with [RESX Editor] (https://sourceforge.net/projects/resx/)!
+(Or Visual Studio, if you have it installed)<br>
+When you're done, send it to me through this form: https://goo.gl/forms/aHSvJescUqCYCHiN2<br><br>
+Thank you in advance!

 ## Credits
 - Thanks Ian Luck for his wonderful BASS libraries!
 Take a look to them here: [Un4seen website] (http://www.un4seen.com/)